Facts about the program

 Jose Gil, Metamorphoses of the Body, Theory out of bounds

 Gaston Bachelard, Poetics of Space

 Each semester certain readings will be required according to the teaching.

-The courses of SKILLS, LABORATORIES are based on practical experience and experimental learning.
+The courses of SKILLS and LABORATORIES are based on practical experience and experimental learning.

-The courses of METHODS is more theoretical and assessed based on active participation and reflection.
+The courses of METHODS are more theoretical and assessed based on active participation and reflection.

 The courses of PRODUCTIONS brings theory and practice into a unity.

 The head of programme and the tutors will point to relevant literature, art works, theatrical productions and exhibitions, architectural projects, art catalogues, film, music, videos, websites, art and theatre criticism in the media etc.